AnishGDev/Procrastube/README.md

 *You will have to re-install everytime you close Safari*

-Chrome and Firefox versions coming soon...(Those will be fully packaged since Google and Mozilla don't feel the need to charge their customers $99 to create a simple extension)
+Chrome and Firefox versions coming soon...(These will be fully packaged since Google and Mozilla don't feel the need to charge their customers $99 to create a simple extension.
+Minimal Installation.)